 - Hold the Line: A few missions involve the Space Marines either surviving or keeping Genestealers out of a specific room for a certain amount of time: either until a specific number of turns have passed, or until the Space Marines have depleted the Genestealers' reserves.

 - Honor Before Reason: This is a Space Marine saga, after all.

-- The campaign backstory is a shining example.
+- The campaign backstory is a shining example; Honor is literally the only reason the Blood Angels set foot on the Sin of Damnation the second time.
 The entire Blood Angels chapter had been deployed to cleanse a space hulk, and their crushing defeat pushed them to the brink of extinction.
 Later fluff makes it clear that Astartes protocol demands that they avoid full-strength deployments, for that very reason, unless a chapter's existence happens to be at stake.

 - Kill It with Fire: Brother Zael's heavy flamer, which is critical for completing certain mission objectives.

 - Luck-Based Mission: Frequently in older editions it could boil down to getting lucky with what was hiding under the Blip counters, especially in the frequently hideously difficult missions where the Marines had to shut bulkhead doors right in front of the board's spawn points.

 - More Dakka: A Marine on Overwatch can fire any time a Genestealer moves or performs an action in his line of sight, which can add up to dozens of times a turn if he's guarding a critical choke point.
 The drawback to this is that such rapid fire can cause his weapon to jam.

 - One-Hit-Point Wonder: Everyone, for simplicity's sake, though some characters have ways of making that one hit point harder to remove.